 Secondly, this is a dystopian world and something weird is happening.
 People seem to lose their shadow, and shortly after their memory.
 One viewpoint takes us through the deterioration of losing one’s memory after the shadow is lost (I won’t say who), which is the most interesting viewpoint out of all.

-To add to the confusion the viewpoint is not all in the same timeframe even though they are told between each other, and in the version I had there is no time frame given so it took me a long while to realise.
+The viewpoints are not all in the same timeframe even though they are told between each other, and in the version I had there is no time frame given so it took me a long while to realise this.

 It starts off as a standard dystopian world with what appears to only have two people in it.
 It’s clearly post-apocalypse, not at the starts or just after something terrible happened.
 It’s definitely some time after.

 As the two characters move away from their hole and into the world it builds more, more characters are introduced both shadowed and shadowless. and the world becomes more populated and diverse.
 Their thought about the world is changing too and weird things happen.

 There was just the right amount of world building for me in this book.
 It was not too small even though the beginning is tiny.
 It was the right amount 🙂